 Flashlight apps are obsolete

 Certain apps and games are particularly vulnerable to abuse.
-Flashlight apps in particular have benefited from users’ careless habits.
-Usually users are informed of the app’s permissions before installation, although since 2015 they are sometimes only informed once they've started using it.
-A few months ago there were a large number of flashlight apps that also wanted to be able to send an SMS.
+Flashlight apps, in particular, have benefited from users’ careless habits.
+Usually, users are informed of the app’s permissions before installation, although since 2015 they are sometimes only informed once they've started using it.
+A while ago there were a large number of flashlight apps that also wanted to be able to send an SMS.
 Enough users accepted this obviously fraudulent permission and got caught in a trap.
 The flashlight app could then send premium SMS messages and earn money for the app developers.

 If you install a flashlight app anyway, it will probably interrupt its actual function with several commercial breaks.
 Advertising in apps is tolerable to a certain extent, but the added value that the app provides must be commensurate with the number of advertising interruptions.
 With such a superfluous app, there is no reason to tolerate advertising.

 If your memory is full, your phone is slow or the Wi-Fi isn’t good enough, there are well-established solutions to your problems.
 The Play Store won’t provide any answers.
 We have an article on each of these topics, as they’re among the most common problems with smartphones.
 Other media have also written very good reports on this.